onliseguros/docs/content/docs/insurers/policy.md

 Reason | Name
 --------- | -----------
-1 | PolicyholderRequested
+1 | Policyholder requested
 2 | Default
 3 | Claimed
-4 | InsurerRequest
+4 | Insurer request

 ###### The reversal method can be: